Read Smith’s plans for the spring 2021 semester.

 How will this decision affect graduate and post-bacc students?

-All graduate courses will be taught remotely.
+Most graduate courses will be taught remotely (courses under the “Enhanced Remote” mode of instruction will have some in-person component and very few courses will be in person.)
 Graduate students currently living in campus housing may remain on campus and will be subject to the on-campus screening requirements and community health standards.
-No additional campus housing assignments will be made after August 5.
-Further information on graduate programs will be forthcoming.
+No additional campus housing assignments will be made after January 22.

 Can students in residence travel outside of Northampton?